-Mr. Hansen Date: Needs to be signed and returned before working in the shop A. PROGRAM RATIONALE AND PHILOSOPHY Career and Technology Studies (CTS) is a complementary program designed for Alberta's secondary school students.
+Mr. Hansen A. PROGRAM RATIONALE AND PHILOSOPHY Career and Technology Studies (CTS) is a complementary program designed for Alberta's secondary school students.
 As a program of choice, CTS offers all students important learning opportunities to: - develop skills they can be applied in their daily lives, now and in the future - refine career-planning skills - develop technology-related skills - enhance employability skills - apply and reinforce learning developed in other subject areas - prepare for transition into adult roles in the family, community, workplace and/or further education.
 The course structure of CTS enables schools to design unique programs that meet the needs of students and take advantage of community resources.
 Developed across levels rather than grades, CTS has multiple entry points and provides secondary students with access to a common curriculum.
 As a competency-based curriculum, CTS recognizes prior learning from formal schooling and personal initiatives.
-B. See the attached summaries for possible modules selection currently offered at MHS C. ASSESSMENT Each module will consist of: Theory (reading information on module, quizzes or tests) 30 % Project (project to demonstrate skills of module) 60 % Professionalism (work habits, care of material and equipment, 10 % Clean up and demonstration of safety practices) 100% In order for students to receive a credit for the module a grade of 50% must be achieved.
+B. Students will be given a separate summary for possible modules selection currently offered at MHS C. ASSESSMENT Each module will consist of: Theory (reading information on module, quizzes or tests) 30 % Project (project to demonstrate skills of module) 60 % Professionalism (work habits, care of material and equipment, 10 % Clean up and demonstration of safety practices) 100% In order for students to receive a credit for the module a grade of 50% must be achieved.
 Students will keep track of module completion as students cannot get a credit for doing the module over again.
+Appeals Process Should a situation arise where a student is not satisfied with an assessment outcome, first discuss the matter with the teacher outside of class time.
+If the teacher and the student are unable to resolve the issue, then the teacher will approach another teacher to assess the assignment.
+(The teacher will not have prior knowledge of the student's name or the previous grade for the given assignment).
+If there is still an issue, a meeting will be set up between the student, teacher, parents, and administration to resolve the matter.
+The commencement of an appeal must occur in a timely manner; within 48 hours of receiving the marked assignment.
+In return, the appeal process will be completed as soon as possible.
+Please see student agenda for more detailed appeals information.
 STUDENT ASSESSMENT: